Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Related Work

-In one of the earliest works in this area, Tram\'{e}r \etal~\cite{tramer-usenix-2016} showed how to extract the capability of a black-box model, but instead of just copying the functionality, their goal was to approximate the parameters.
+In one of the earliest works in this area, \cite{tramer-usenix-2016} showed how to extract the capability of a black-box model, but instead of just copying the functionality, their goal was to approximate the parameters.
 In order to carry out such a strict task, they assumed some prior insight about the model type and training data.
 They advocate using the exact classes (hard labels) as the output of the attacked models to greatly improve the prevention of stealing attacks.
 In contrast, we demonstrate similar performance levels irrespective of the output type (soft or hard), while preserving the black-box nature of the teacher.

-A stepping stone in model stealing research was the paper from Papernot \etal~\cite{papernot-acm-2017}, which presented a method that had a similar setting as ours, but with a different objective: instead of trying to fully replicate the black-box model functionality with high accuracy, they are approximating the decision boundary.
+A stepping stone in model stealing research was the paper from \cite{papernot-acm-2017}, which presented a method that had a similar setting as ours, but with a different objective: instead of trying to fully replicate the black-box model functionality with high accuracy, they are approximating the decision boundary.
 While also leveraging synthetic data obtained by augmenting some part of the original data set (thus weakening one of our assumptions), their aim is to only launch adversarial attacks.
-Related efforts have been made by Biggio \etal~\cite{biggio-springer-2013} and Goodfellow \etal~\cite{goodfellow-arxiv-2014}, but with even weaker constraints on knowledge about the data and the teacher model.
+Related efforts have been made by \cite{biggio-springer-2013} and \cite{goodfellow-arxiv-2014}, but with even weaker constraints on knowledge about the data and the teacher model.

-B\u{a}rb\u{a}l\u{a}u \etal~\cite{barbalau-NeurIPS-2020} developed a framework, called Black-Box Ripper, that generates samples using GANs and then optimizes the samples with an evolutionary algorithm until the images become relevant, \ie~produce a high response from the teacher model.
+\cite{barbalau-NeurIPS-2020} developed a framework, called Black-Box Ripper, that generates samples using GANs and then optimizes the samples with an evolutionary algorithm until the images become relevant, \ie~produce a high response from the teacher model.
 Although the presented results showed better performance than alternative approaches, the authors assumed a relaxed setting, in which an unbounded number of API calls is permitted.
 For a fair comparison with Black-Box Ripper, we consider the same number of API calls for both Black-Box Ripper and our framework.